kkisaku22/CIS-Silver/merge.md

 I added this file to document the contribution and outline my project work for the course.
 This marks the final code integration into the project.

 Looking forward to further updates and collaboration!

+Added my code to this existing code. - Karel Kisaku